-… It’s been over 6 years, and I am still coming across people that are genuinely surprised about it.
+… It’s been on since early 2000-s, and I am still coming across people that are genuinely surprised about it.

 When was the last time you wrote a business letter?
-Keyword here is being “wrote”.
-Most of our business communications and negotiations are now conducted by email – RFPs, POs, invoices, agreements, employee memos are mostly handled via email.
+The keyword here is “wrote”.
+Most of our business communications and negotiations are now conducted by email – RFPs, POs, invoices, agreements, and employee memos are mostly handled via email.
 International clients and vendors prefer online communication to phone and traditional mail.
-It means we all have huge quantities of business email that are connected to our business life.
+It means we all have huge quantities of business emails that are connected to our business life.
 Archiving emails is a necessity – and not just for better paperwork management, but also for legal compliance.

-Are you breaking the law by not archiving business email?
+Are you breaking the law by not archiving business emails?